AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 - A stability fee
 - A repay fee

-Note that some of these fees can be set to 0.
+Note that some (or all) of these fees can be set to 0.
 Additionally, a fee called liquidation surcharge is captured by the protocol when liquidators send stablecoins to pay back vaults debt.

 Collecting these fees creates revenue for the protocol, which serves multiple purposes: